democracyworks/hand-collection-to-vip/README_Polling_Place.md

 ##### '# of Missing State Abbreviations Filled'
 Indicates the number of rows missing state abbreviation values in the TargetSmart file.

-### State Data & TargetSmart Data
+## Explanation of _MISMATCH WARNINGS_

 ##### 'Precincts in State Data not found in TargetSmart'
-Indicates which precincts (if any) in the hand-collected state data are not found in the TargetSmart data.
+Indicates which precincts (if any) in the hand collected state data are not found in the TargetSmart data.

 ##### 'Precincts in TargetSmart not found in State Data'
 Indicates which precincts (if any) in the TargetSmart data are not found in the hand-collected state data.

-### Street Segment Data
+## Explanation of _STREET SEGMENT WARNINGS_

 ##### '# of Rows Missing Precinct Ids'
 Indicates the number of addresses in the street segment data that do not have precinct ids.